You will be left alone, entire scene will change by the time of assembly elections, Amit Shah tells Mamata

 Paschim Medinipur (West Bengal) [India], December 19 (ANI): Noting that he was seeing an electoral Tsunami in West Bengal, Union Home Minister Amit Shah on Saturday said the entire scene in Bengal would change by the time elections are held in the state next year and Chief Minister Mamata Banerjee will be left alone.

-Amit Shah made the remarks at a rally in Paschim Medinipur in which 11 MLAs including former minister Suvendu Adhikari joined the BJP.
+Amit Shah made the remarks at a rally in Paschim Medinipur in which nine MLAs apart from former minister Suvendu Adhikari joined the BJP.
 An MP and a former MP also joined the BJP.

 Shah's two-day visit to West Bengal began on Saturday.